 The 10 best activities to do and see during your first visit to Brussels

 That's it, are you arriving in Brussels for the first time?
 Don't miss the best of the best in Brussels to make the most of the city in one weekend!
-Here is our top 10 original activities and things to do in Brussels to discover Brussels from another angle.
-If you are looking for free activities, do not miss our article on free activities and visits to do in Brussels.
+In this article, we present to you our top 10 original activities and things to do in Brussels to discover Brussels from another angle.

-We also have an article on ldaes 10 best tourist attractions in Brussels
+We also have an article on the 10 best tourist attractions in Brussels

 Before going any further, this might interest you:

-- Street food in Brussels: our top address
+- 🥡 Street food in Brussels: our best addresses

-- The best fries and chip shop in Brussels
+- 🍟The best fries and “fry shacks” in Brussels

 1. Enjoy the view from Mont des Arts!
 A free viewpoint in Brussels

-It is one of my favorite places in Brussels for photo memories!
+This is one of my favorite places in Brussels for photo memories!
 In fact, it is not about Mount of Arts but of course Garden located below the Place Royale.
 Much more romantic!
 This garden was also laid out in 1910 for the Universal Exhibition and then replaced in the 50s by the Mont des Arts as you know it today.
-Hundreds of tourists take photos of themselves every day.
-Do not hesitate to go there both day and night.
-The view is magnificent for take photos, and the chime that sounds nearby will make you happy
+Hundreds of tourists take photos every day.
+Don't hesitate to go there both day and night.
+The view is magnificent for take photos, and the chime that rings nearby will make you happy.

 2. See the Grand-Place of Brussels, an essential and free activity in the center